kodkeyq/secp256k1/README.md

 No OOP was used.
 To create new keypair just use secp256k1_publickey function.
 The unusual part of the code was made just to speed up key generation.
-WORKS ONLY WITH 64-Bit compliers that support SIMD instructions (_umul128).
+WORKS ONLY WITH 64-Bit compilers that support SIMD instructions (_umul128).
 (Visual Studio 2019 was used).

 Example: